jyheather/MEBA-for-Crowd-Counting/README.md

 The above code are divived into two files, SHHA and SHHB for corresponding ShanghaiTechA and ShanghaiTechB datasets.

 Train and Test

 1. Download Dataset ShanghaiTech
-2. Pre-Process Data (resize image and split train/validation) (This step has been done, but you can try again by youself.)
+2. Pre-Process Data (resize image and split train/validation) (This step has been done in the sha-Train-Val-Test/shb-Train-Val-Test file, but you can try again by youself.)

 3. Train Model

 4. Test Model

 Pretrain Weight